 3 Tips for Introverts to Make Receiving Gifts Less Awkward

-Opening a gift might feel incredibly awkward for introverts, who dislike being in the spotlight and often keep their feelings to themselves.
+Opening a gift might feel awkward for introverts who dislike being in the spotlight and tend to keep their feelings to themselves.

 As an introverted kid, I dreaded the thought of an entire room of people staring at me while I opened a present.
 Everyone’s eyes filled with great anticipation to see how I’d react to the unveiling of yet another shirt or toy — there was always so much pressure.
 Plus, when you’re young, it seems like there are so many presents for you, and everyone hopes their gift can make this little kid happy.

 ‘But I Don’t Need This’